maiphuongpham/blog/content/posts/Bond Duration.md

 ### Macaulay Duration
 Introduced by Frederick Macaulay (1938), is the weighted average number of years until each of the bond's promised cash flow is to be paid, where the weights are the present values of each cash flow as a percentage of the bond's full value.

-In particular, Macaulay Duration $D$ is defined as
+Macaulay Duration $D$ is defined as

 $$ D = \frac{\sum_{k=1}^{n} (k/m)c_{k} / [1 + (\lambda/m)]^{k}}{\text{PV}} $$